tapasthakkar/microgateway-plugins/README.md

 * onclose_response
 * onerror_response

-the handler signature will look like
+The handler signature will look like :

 ```javascript
 function(sourceRequest,sourceResponse,[options],next){}
 ```

-* sourceRequest: the request from the northbound server
+* sourceRequest: the request from the northbound server;
-* sourceResponse the response to the northbound server
+* sourceResponse the response to the northbound server;
 * options: are the full scope of fields you might need to operate on.

   ```javascript